PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 18:18:20
+Last updated: 2024-04-05 18:18:53
-Random Quote: Friendships are the foundation that we stand on. - Nina Locke
+Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy